After childbirth, hemorrhoids came out.

 Phlebotropic drugs

-vitamin therapy
+Vitamin therapy

 Local treatment of hemorrhoids:

-Effective mud applications for which special tubes with tambukan mud for rectal use are used.
+Effective mud applications, for which special tubes with Tambukan mud for rectal use are used.
 Therapeutic mud has an anti-inflammatory, antioxidant effect, increases local immunity, improves the structure and function of the vascular wall.
 Mud applications can be used during breastfeeding.

 The following methods are used as surgical treatment:

-Minimally invasive (“semi-surgical”) treatments:
+Minimally invasive (“semi-surgical”) treatment methods:

 Treatment of acute hemorrhoids